zhwa/mlir-example/book/Chapter-12-Transformer.md

   Linear_2: x @ W_2 + b_2    # [d_ff] → [d_model]
 ```

-The first linear layer expands dimensionality from `d_model` to `d_ff` (typically `d_ff = 4 * d_model`), creating an intermediate representation with higher capacity.
+The first linear layer expands dimensionality from `d_model` to `d_ff`, creating an intermediate representation with higher capacity.
 The second layer projects back to `d_model`, matching the residual connection's expected shape.
-This bottleneck architecture (expand → activate → project) is a common pattern in neural networks, balancing model capacity with computational cost.
+This bottleneck architecture (expand → activate → project) is a common pattern in neural networks.

-**Why 4× Expansion?** The `d_ff = 4 * d_model` ratio comes from empirical tuning in early transformer papers.
-The original "Attention is All You Need" used this ratio, and subsequent work (GPT-2, GPT-3, BERT) validated it across diverse tasks.
-Larger ratios (6×, 8×) can improve model quality but increase computation and memory proportionally.
-Smaller ratios (2×, 3×) reduce cost but may limit representational capacity.
+**Architecture Choices**.
+The expansion ratio varies by model family:

+- **GPT-2/3**: Use `d_ff = 4 * d_model` with GELU activation
+- **LLaMA-2**: Uses `d_ff = 3.5 * d_model` with SwiGLU (a gated linear unit requiring three weight matrices)
-Modern variants explore different architectures: **Mixture-of-Experts (MoE)** expands `d_ff` dramatically but routes each token to only a subset of parameters, reducing per-token computation while increasing total parameters. **SwiGLU** replaces GELU with a gated linear unit, requiring an expanded intermediate dimension but providing better performance.
-Chapter 12 implements the standard 4× GELU feedforward, establishing the foundation for exploring variants in future work.
+- **Mixture-of-Experts (MoE)**: Expands `d_ff` dramatically but routes each token to only a subset of parameters

+Chapter 12 implements a standard two-layer MLP with GELU and 4× expansion (GPT-2/3 style), providing a solid foundation that extends naturally to modern variants.

 **Implementation Note**: The feedforward network is implemented as a **Python API function** (`ffn`) that composes primitive operations (`linear`, `gelu`) rather than a single dialect operation.
 This compositional approach enables operation reuse and independent optimization of each component.